The Wonderful World of Dr. Seuss

 The Creative Mind of Dr. Seuss

-He is know far and wide for his memorable characters, the playful verse, the rhyming words, the creative writing that the children understand and love.
+He is know far and wide for his memorable characters, the playful verse, the rhyming words, and the creative writing that the children understand and love.
 Even better, adults love him too.

 One of the things I like best about Dr. Seuss are his witticisms.
 I have included several of them in the form of callouts.
 Notice how he encourages kids to be themselves, lets them know that having fun is something that will help them grow, reading is something that will take them far, and encourages them to follow their heart.
 He lets them know that they can become anything they want to become, and go anywhere they want to go.